 - Mix 1/2 cup flour with a bit of water to get out lumps.

 - Add the rest of the water.

 - Cook/stir over medium heat just until thick & shiny.
 It only takes a few minutes.
-See in the picture how the mixture is sticking to the sides of the pan?
-That’s what you want.
+The mixture should stick to the side of the pan a bit.

 - Stir in additional flour, if needed, until you reach the desired paint consistency.
 It should be thick enough to stick to your hands, but not gloppy.

 - Scoop out the mixture equally into several reusable paint cups or disposable paper cups.

 - Put several drops of your choice of food coloring into each cup of paint and mix well.
 Add more food coloring as needed to create the color you are looking for.

 - You will likely need to use more natural coloring than you would with chemical food dyes to get dark, rich colors.